origami-network/docker-plantuml/README.md

 Where `X.X.X.Y` is the version of the image.

 ### Generate image file

-The image accepts all parameters as [PlantUML command line](http://plantuml.com/command-line.

 For the file `diagram.puml` located in `C:\Users\UserName\Documents\` folder, fallowing command will generate `diagram.png` image file.